aibolik/aibolik.github.io/_posts/2017-02-22-how-i-decided-to-go-freelancing.md

 _In 2016_, one company invited me to position of Android Developer.
 The company was [Mars Studio][marsstudio] - they develop mobile applications, mostly for other Businesses(B2B).
 After a month, I was promoted to Lead Android Developer.
 I had more responsibility and I liked it.
 But those days I really wanted to be free, and start own business, **become an entrepreneur**.
 I quit a job, after I finished last application and started building own business.

  I had my ups and downs and now I almost lost everything.
 Entrepreneur inside me did not let me go to work, and work for someone.
 Now I start to understand that I want to be an expert in one field.
 I am young and everything is ahead.
 But now, I do not want to stay in one place.
 I want to move forward, so _Freelancing_ is like freedom for me where I can get more experience in interesting field.
 I chose to work for foreign companies, where I can make a real value for company and for customers of company.
 My selection was **TopTal** because I strongly believe I am talented developer, who deserves to be among top talents.
+That is the reason I want to join to [Toptal Mobile app engineering network][toptalapp].

  _Anyway_, I have just applied for TopTal, and tomorrow I am having an online meeting.
 I really like to get in and become one of top developers who work there.